Ginger Tea

 Ginger tea is a seasonal favorite of mine.
 From the beginning of cool weather season in late September to the end of the frost in late March, it’s an all natural caffeine-free choice that sends a delightful warmth and tingle down the throat.
 Ginger has proven to have many health benefits (that’s probably why it flew off the shelves at the beginning of Covid) which include: aiding digestion, reducing inflammation, and boosting the immune system.

 To begin, it’s good know how many cups you’re looking to make.
 My recipe calls for two healthy inches of ginger per cup (8 ounces) of water.
+(I usually make a massive pot so I buy two large ginger roots and fill a pot with 12 cups of water.)

 Ingredients